mageplaza/magento-2-google-recaptcha/README.md

 # Magento 2 Google reCAPTCHA Free Extension

-**Google reCAPTCHA extension** for Magento 2 keeps abusive activities away.
+**Google reCAPTCHA** for Magento 2 keeps abusive activities away.
 By creating a human-friendly shield, bots will be not allowed to access your admin panel and your store, while humans can pass through with ease.

-* Add invisible CAPTCHA to all forms on the frontend
+* Add **Invisible CAPTCHA** to all forms on the frontend
-* Add reCAPTCHA to the backend
+* Add **Visible CAPTCHA** to the backend
 * Works on any kinds of forms
 * Compatible with Mageplaza extensions